goossens/ObjectTalk/docs-src/tour/about.md

 * It's easy to learn (simple yet consistent grammar and no "over-the-top, you'll-never-use-it but look-at-how-smart-I-am language creep").
-* It is truly object-oriented as everything is an object with members and member functions (even numbers, strings and functions).
+* It is truly object-oriented as everything is an object (even numbers, strings and functions) with members and member functions.
 * The language will feel comfortable to everyone who has worked on C-derived languages.
 * Variables are dynamically typed and primitive objects like Booleans,